Suhaimi Yusof: Other appearances

 As part of the MTL Fortnight, initiated by the Singapore Ministry of Education, Suhaimi was invited by the Malay Department of Pei Tong Primary School to give a motivational talk for parents on how to motivate their children.

 Education

 Suhaimi spent four years at Montfort Secondary School.
 After obtaining his 'O' levels, he attended Tampines Junior College and graduated with a Bachelor of Arts Degree in Broadcast Media Production with First Class Honours from Teesside University, UK.

 Influences

 Suhaimi's comedy is rooted in stand-up.
 He counts American comedians such as Bill Cosby, Robin Williams, Will Smith and David Letterman as influences.

 Personal life

 Suhaimi is married to Siti Yuhana Sulaiman (born 1969) and they have three children namely Sufi (born 1999), Nurjannah (born 1997) and Amirul (born 1995).
+In 2024, Yusof was admitted to Tan Tock Seng Hospital after suffering a stroke at home.
+His doctor conducted multiple tests and confirmed that he suffered a cerebellar stroke.

+Controversy

+In 2024, Suhaimi Yusof faced accusations of disrespectful behavior towards a drinks stall owner at the Bazar Raya Utara, a Ramadan bazaar in Admiralty.
+The owner, Mr. Sheik, alleged that Suhaimi bypassed a long queue of customers at his stall and informed Mr. Sheik's mother, who was assisting at the stall, that he intended to purchase $50 worth of drinks for the waiting customers as an act of charity.
+According to Mr. Sheik, when he began distributing random drinks to the customers, Suhaimi intervened, insisting that the customers be allowed to choose their own beverages.

+Eventually, 3 days later, both Suhaimi and Mr Sheik met and had peacefully reconciled the matter with former MP, Mr Amrin Amin as the mediator.

 Honours and awards

 Since 2001, Suhaimi received four trophies for The Most Popular Personality Award, four trophies for The Best Host Awards, a trophy for The Best Actor in a Comedic Role Award and a trophy for The Best TV Opening Graphic Award as an Editor in The Singapore Mediacorp Malay TV Award Event, Pesta Perdana.

 Suhaimi received the Best Comedy Performance award by an Actor at the 2011 Asian Television Awards for his efforts in The Noose.

 He took fourth position in the reality comedy television series Maharaja Lawak Mega.